ibm-cloud-docs/ContinuousDelivery/devsecops-image-signing.md

 ### OS X
  * Download and install [Mac GPG](https://gpgtools.org/){: external}
- * Verify the minimum version of the installed GPG.
+ * Verify the version of the installed GPG.
 From the Terminal command prompt, run the following command:

   ```
   $ gpg --version